+When UE performs gapless RSTD measurement on PRS resources belonging to same PFL, Y=32 Tc, provided that the time offset between the two PRS resource instances from the reference cell and the neighbor cell, which are used for a single RSTD estimate, is less than the relative time difference threshold value supported by the UE.
+Gapless PRS measurement accuracy requirement applies only to UEs in RRC_CONNECTED state.

 [Editor notes: The margins for measurements on different PFLs shall be considered in the group delay margin]

 Editor’s Note: FFS whether and how to form the accuracy numbers considering enhanced requirements in future releases, e.g. capturing margin values in separate tables.